Skip to main content

 • SHA-256 hashed landline phone number (maximum of one per record)

-For Onboarding use cases (where you're receiving RampID packets, the following additional identifier touchpoints are also allowed for translation to RampIDs:
+For Activation use cases (where you're receiving RampID packets, the following additional identifier touchpoints are also allowed for translation to RampIDs:

 • AAID (maximum of one per record)